vttale/serve-stale/README.md

-   [RFC2181] aimed to provide "the precise definition of the Time to Live" but in Section 8 was mostly concerned with the numeric range of value and the possibility that very large values should be capped.
+   [RFC2181] aimed to provide "the precise definition of the Time to Live" but in Section 8 was mostly concerned with the numeric range of values and the possibility that very large values should be capped.
    (It also has the curious suggestion that a value in the range 2147483648 to 4294967295 should be treated as zero.)
 It closes that section by noting, "The TTL specifies a maximum time to live, not a